Eleanor Blackmore

-Eleanor Maud Blackmore (17 April 1873 – 24 August 1943) was an English missionary supported by the Woman's American Baptist Home Mission Society.
+Eleanor Maud Blackmore (17 April 1873 – 24 August 1943) was an English Baptist missionary supported by the Woman's American Baptist Home Mission Society.
 She helped to establish the first Baptist church and schools in Nicaragua.

 Early life

 Blackmore born in Havant, near Portsmouth, the daughter of William Blackmore and Maria Blackmore.
 She trained as a nurse while studying at the Baptist Deaconess Home in Chester.

 Career

 Blackmore was already working in Central America by 1902, when she went to Costa Rica to assist during a yellow fever outbreak, and nearly died when she contracted the illness herself.
 She was commissioned in 1916 as the first general missionary in Nicaragua supported by the Woman's American Baptist Home Mission Society.
 She began a school in Managua.
 In 1917 she and José S. Mendoza opened the First Baptist Church of Managua.
 She helped to lead revival meetings throughout Nicaragua in 1924, with pastors Harry Strachan (father of missionary Robert Kenneth Strachan) and Roberto Valenzuela Elphick of Chile.
 Her reports from the field often described intense opposition from Roman Catholic leaders and their parishioners, noting, "I am not a pessimist or I would not have stuck at this field for 26 years."

 Blackmore attended an international missionary meeting in Edinburgh, Scotland, in 1910.
 In 1920, she spoke at a convention in Pittsburgh, Pennsylvania.
 Blackmore retired from the mission field in 1938, and returned to England.